Promoting regulations that keep Philadelphia's air clean.

 Learning from young people and building a new generation of leaders.

-The City's design review board that approves the design of all construction projects located on City property or funded with City money.
+Approving the design and location of construction projects and public art on City property, including streets, or funded with City money.

 Ensuring quality schools in every neighborhood through governance of the School District of Philadelphia.
 Education, school district